DomQuixote/MMM-Openhab/README.md

 		Webview url="/static/MMM-View.html"
 		...
 	}

-Dont wonder about the "/static"  this is the same as "/html" but Openhab2 wants it this way.

-* Annotated .css file included for aligning and coloring text and header.

-## Installation

-* git clone https://github.com/tbbear/MMM-Openhab` into the `~/MagicMirror/modules` directory.

-* No API key needed!
-Only a running Openhab System.

-* No translation needed cause the sidemap from your own (in your native language written) is displayed

-## Config.js entry and options
+An example of an Openhab2 (version 2.2) modified sitemap file using the html and css values for MagicMirror can be found in the repo.

+* add MMM-Openhab to your config file and tell it where to find your sitemap.
     {
         module: 'MMM-Openhab',
         position: 'bottom_right',                   // Best in left or right regions
         config: {

-		url: "http://wr-pi-openhab:8080/basicui/app?sitemap=MMM"   // url of your Openhab sitemap
+		url: "http://YOUROPENHABINSTALL:8080/basicui/app?sitemap=MMM"   // url of your Openhab sitemap

         }
     },

-## Special thanks to CowboysDude and Mykle1 for teaching me!
+* restart Magic Mirror